Previous dayMarch 24, 2026Next day

 18.2 km---✓ ReviewedUSGS →

-On March 24, 2026 at 19:18 UTC, a magnitude 2.2 earthquake struck 61 km SSE of Halibut Cove, Alaska.
-The event originated approximately 18.2 km below the surface, classifying it as shallow crustal.
-The epicenter is at 59.138°, -150.630°.
+Seismographs logged a magnitude 2.2 earthquake 61 km SSE of Halibut Cove, Alaska with origin time 19:18 UTC on March 24, 2026.
+The hypocenter lay at 18.2 km, placing this in the shallow crustal category.
+Coordinates: 59.138°, -150.630°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-24